conan-io/docs/reference/commands/pkglist.rst

 Perform different operations over package lists:

 - Merge multiple package lists (deep merge) into a single one: ``conan pkglist merge``
-- Find in which remotes can be found packages from the cache: ``conan pkglist find-remote``
+- Find in which remotes packages from the cache can be found: ``conan pkglist find-remote``

 conan pkglist merge